Schedule a Consultation

 281-300-8695

-Houston, TX Crime Rate and Statistics [2024 Updated]
+Houston, TX Crime Rate and Statistics

 Is Houston’s Crime Rate Really Dropping?

 According to several sources within the Houston jurisdiction, the crime rate appears to be steadily dropping since the COVID-19 pandemic crime boost that most major cities around the world felt.
-During the summer of 2023, Houston’s police chief held a press conference to announce the violent crime rate in Houston had dropped by 12%.
+During the spring of 2023, Houston’s police chief held a press conference to announce the violent crime rate in Houston had dropped by 12%.
 In the same speech, he said the overall crime rate had dropped by 6%.
 These are small numbers, but they are still significant in such a densely populated city.

 Houston’s crime rate has only risen in two specific categories: